 Since the onset of the Coronavirus pandemic, families have been challenged in many ways as they attempt to adjust to what has become the “new normal.”
 This page contains information that can help you cope with the many stresses and trauma associated with the virus.
 It also contains information about its prevention and offers connections to resources for those experiencing the many hardships associated with this dangerous virus.

 For updates from the Commonwealth of Massachusetts regarding all matters related to COVID-19, please click HERE.

 Coping with the Stress of COVID-19

-Prestige Adult Foster Care is an agency devoted to helping individuals and families cope with the stresses of daily living.
-And without question, the Coronavirus Pandemic has challenged us all – placing uncommonly high stress on everyone.
-Lost incomes, risks to our health, and new roles that parents are forced to pay as children postpone their formal classroom schoolwork – all add to the pressures we now all feel.
+Prestige Adult Foster Care is an agency devoted to helping individuals and families cope with the challenges of daily living.
+Undoubtedly, the Coronavirus pandemic has challenged us all – placing uncommonly high stress on everyone.
+Lost incomes and risks to our health- all add to the pressures we now all feel.

 The Centers for Disease Control and Prevention is a valuable resource for those who are not only concerned about their physical health but their mental health as well.

 Individuals over the age of 65 years and people who have underlying health conditions – who are at high risk for COVID-19 – should continue to stay home except for essential errands such as, going to the grocery store and attending to healthcare needs.
 When going to the pharmacy ask if you can fill your prescriptions for 90 days if possible (this may not be applicable for some medications).
 If you are at high-risk, try to use a mail-order service.